Emmanuel L. Di Rossetti

 The quest for identity

-In its mad quest to make people believe that we can choose everything all the time, the modern era has methodically replaced being with having.
-Yet this logic, this ideology, has its limits: certain things cannot be acquired, among them: otherness.
-Living one's identity, being what one is, inhabiting one's name, allowing intimacy and Continue reading
+In its mad quest to make us believe that we can choose everything all the time, the modern era has methodically replaced being with having.
+Yet this logic, this ideology, has its limits: some things cannot be acquired, among them otherness.
+To live one's identity, to be who one is, to inhabit one's name, to allow intimacy and… Continue reading

 -